webqit/webflo/README.md

   </html>
   ```

-  > You author HTML pages the HTML way!
+  > These are regular HTML markup!
 And above, you're also leveraging HTML includes!
 (Details ahead.)

-For when your application has a client-side - and handles requests in the browser.
-(Single Page Applications, etc.)
+For when your application has a Client side.
-+ The `client` directory for all things client-side routing.
-The `worker` directory for, heck, Service Worker based routing - where necessary!
-(Details ahead.)
++ The `client` directory for client-side routing - dynamic request handling right in the browser.
+(Single Page Applications, etc.) The `worker` directory for, heck, Service Worker based routing - dynamic request handling in the application Service Worker!
+(Progressive Web Apps, etc.)

   ```shell
   my-app